Toyota Tacoma: First generation (N140/N150/N160/N170/N190; 1995)

-The Tacoma was introduced in the US in February 1995 (with a market launch in March 1995) as a replacement for the Toyota Pickup (which was the name used for the Hilux in the North American market).
+The Tacoma was introduced in the US in February 1995 (with a market launch in March 1995) as a replacement for the Toyota Truck (which was the name used for the Hilux in the North American market since 1984).
 When comparing with the Hilux, the Tacoma receives engineering with greater priority on ride quality, handling, comfort, and safety over ruggedness and payload capacity.
 The design intends to better suit the needs of the US and Canadian market, where pickup trucks are used as personal vehicles rather than for commercial, agricultural, and off-road purposes.

 Development

-Development began in 1989, following the launch of the fifth-generation Toyota Pickup in late 1988 and concluded in 1994.
+Development began in 1989, following the launch of the fifth-generation Toyota Truck in late 1988 and concluded in 1994.
 Design work was done at Calty Design Research in California from 1990 to 1992, when Kevin Hunter's exterior design proposal was chosen in the autumn of 1991 and in final form, frozen for production in 1992.
 Patents for the production design were filed in Japan in April 1993 and October 28, 1993, in the United States.